umcu/clinlp/docs/source/getting_started.md

 # Getting started

 This guide contains some code examples to get you started with `clinlp`.
-Since `clinlp` is built on top of the `spaCY` framework, it's highly recommended to read [spaCy 101: Everything you need to know (~15 minutes)](https://spacy.io/usage/spacy-101) before getting started with `clinlp`.
+Since `clinlp` is built on top of the `spaCy` framework, it's highly recommended to read [`spaCy` 101: Everything you need to know (~15 minutes)](https://spacy.io/usage/spacy-101) before getting started with `clinlp`.
 Understanding the basic `spaCy` framework will make working with `clinlp` much easier.

 ## Creating a blank model